raydog/deno-statsd-client/docs/protocol notes.md

 - While other chars are converted to "_"s inside the service, the golang agent code does a Bytes.Index() search which returns the first index of a char, so ":"s in keys will jank up parsing.
 And if there are > 3 "|" chars, it'll reject.
-So we should be fairly restrictive in the metrics we send, and not just send fields anyways, and depend on datadog normalizing things.
+We could be super-restrictive in the metrics we accept, but that's actually pretty unpleasant to work with, so let's just reject the REALLY broken keys, but we can still accept the majority of keys, and just lean on datadog's normalization.
 - Also, keep keys under 200 chars.

 For Tags, I couldn't find real docs about the specific field formats.
 However:

 - "|" presense would totally b0rk the overall metric validator.
-- "," is strictly split on in the tag parser. ":" is not parsed inside the tag stuff.
+- "," is strictly split on in the tag parser, so it'd mess up parsing.
+- ":" is not parsed inside the tag stuff, and from my experimentation, datadog's server-side handles ":"s in the value correctly.
+(Not in the key tho)
+- Unicode seems to work just fine.

 So I'll keep the tag key and value validators the same as the key validator.